All undergraduate students need to submit the following:

 |Click chart for Admissions Criteria based on ACT (all sub-scores without the essay), SAT (math and verbal only) and GPA||Click chart for Admission Criteria|

 Recommended Application Timeframes

 At UCCS, you can apply 1 year in advance of the semester in which you wish to start.
-For Fall 2013 applicants, we begin accepting applicaitons in September 2012.
-For Spring 2014, we accept applicaitons in March of 2013.
-For Summer 2013, you can apply as early as December of 2012.
+For Fall applicants, we begin accepting applications in September.
+For Spring, we accept applications in March of the previous year.
+For Summer, you can apply as early as December of the previous year.
 UCCS has rolling admissions and students can apply up to the start of the term, but it is highly recommended to apply as early as possible.

 1. What is Colorado Asset?

 Asset law allows for undocumented Colorado students to acquire in-state tuition rates, COF, and institutionally or privately funded aid.
 It does not qualify students for federal/state grants and loans.

 2. How can I qualify?